-Nicole Vetsch is the NAMI's manager of meetings and conference services.
+Nicole Vetsch is the NAMI's manager of production/experience design.
 She previously served as manger of education and workforce development, a position which she has held since January 2013.
 Vetsch assists in meeting registration and customer inquiries, executes event logistics including housing and onsite needs and helps facilitate NAMI special event programs.

 She earned her Bachelor of Arts degree in English and minor in American Studies from Hobart and William Smith Colleges.